-Characterizing men as violent figures can amplify the mental fragility of women.
+Characterising men as violent figures can amplify the mental fragility of women.
 Men are shown as apathetic to women’s feelings and safety.
 For instance, when Max explains to Darryl how to answer Thelma’s calls, he says, “You know, like you really miss her.
 Women love that shit”.
-The inappropriate language,his straight and ignorant facial expression indicate his apathy towards the girls’ feelings.
+The inappropriate language, his straight and ignorant facial expression indicate his apathy towards the girls’ feelings.
 Also, during the chase of Thelma and Louise, he orders a huge group of armed cops and tells Hal, “The women are armed, Hal.
 This is standard”.
-The fact that Max didn’t think of the girls’ safety carefully and the lethargy shown towards the feelings of women degrade men and categorize them as apathetic people.
+The fact that Max didn’t think of the girls’ safety carefully and the lethargy shown towards the feelings of women degrade men and categorise them as apathetic people.

 Men as the Righteous Figure

 Even though righteous men who take up the role of justice can also show women’s lack of power, it is also a symbol of hope.
 In the film, Hal acts as the “middleman” between the society and Thelma and Louise.
 He shouts in wrath to JD, “Do you think Thelma Dickinson would have committed armed robbery if you hadn’t taken all their money?”
 Hal was talking to Louise on the phone, he says with a sympathetic expression, “I’ll do anything”.
 On top of that, Hal insists he has to go to the scene and is worried that “those girls are gonna get shot”.
 His effort of protecting the girls and being a male cop simultaneously shows that he takes up double roles making him the symbol of gender equality and reminding the audience men like Hal exist.